 Duke Energy Convention Center

-More than 1,000 guests sipped, tasted and grooved at last year’s Gourmet Sensation, which sported a new venue at the Duke Energy Convention Center.
+More than 1,000 guests sipped, tasted and grooved at last year’s Gourmet Sensation, which was held at the Duke Energy Convention Center.

 "The popularity of the event made it possible for us to move to a new larger venue," Hospice of Cincinnati President & CEO Sandra Lobert said.
 "It's nice to see an event like this grow to be so popular because it truly is for a great cause."